sanderland/katrain/CONTRIBUTIONS.md

 * "fohristiwhirl" for the Gibo and NGF formats parsing code.
 * "kaorahi" for bug fixes and SGF parser improvements.
 * "ajkenny84" for the red-green colourblind theme.
+* Lukasz Wierzbowski for the ability to paste urls for sgfs and helping fix alt-gr issues.

 ## Translators